 Mediation is a goal many coParents wish to achieve, in order to stay out of court and save time and money.
 What are a few of its main aspects?

-- Mediation is not litigation. coParents have chosen to be in the mediation.
-They are also allowed to make their own decisions and map out their own plan with the mediator.
+Mediation is not litigation. coParents have chosen to be in the mediation.
+They’ve set an intention to make their own decisions and map out their own plan with the mediator.
 Nothing is forced. coParents can work together to decide the plan, instead of a judge doing it for them.

 For more information on mediation, view our story, “Why Mediation Matters,” by Hon.
 Sherrill Ellsworth.